Customise Consent Preferences

 Flu season is upon us, and the Centers for Disease Control (CDC) recommends that anyone who is able to be vaccinated get their flu vaccine now.
 According to the National Institute for Occupational Safety and Health (NIOSH) the annual direct medical cost of flu in the United States is an estimated $4.6 billion.
 In addition, the flu causes US employees to miss approximately 17 million workdays due to flu, at an estimated $7 billion a year in sick days and lost productivity.
 With this in mind, employers should be thinking now about steps they legally can take to minimize the impact of the flu this year.

-1. Promote vaccination
+1. Promote Vaccination

 Display posters about flu vaccination in break rooms, cafeterias, and other high-traffic areas and/or send information regarding vaccines to employees in electronic communications.
 Note that vaccinations may be covered by insurance.
 Consider flexibility in policies that would allow employees to take time off work to get vaccinated.